 Document format can be PDF, JPG, JPEG, PNG, GIF, TIF, XLS, XLSX, DOC, DOCX, PPT, and PPTX only.

 Developer is assuming platform owner will sell this platform by hosting on different auditing companies servers and for this process platform owner need to engage developer which will be estimated in terms of cost and time separately.
+As seb already confirmed, there will be separate server and database if platform is resale for any other company.
+Developer will setup this with separate cost of 400 USD.

 User Characteristics